-We provide a range of opportunities for primary school children to learn about and be inspired by new music, through performances, workshops and creative projects.
-Our schools work focuses on empowering young people to compose and make music themselves.
+We provide a range of opportunities for primary school children in London and across the UK to learn about and be inspired by new music, through performances, workshops and creative projects.
+Our schools programme focuses on empowering young people to compose, perform and explore their creativity.

 We are committed to working with young people across the UK.
 We have facilitated workshops in primary schools in Huddersfield as part of Huddersfield Contemporary Music Festival, exploring composition through music maps – an expressive, interpretive way of notating music.

-For more information on our work with schools, and to find out how your school can get involved please email Lindsay Wilson at email@example.com
+For more information on our work with schools, and to find out how your school can get involved please email Christine Andrews.